 - Try to spend some time in nature—go for a walk in the park or find a new hiking trail.

 - Help a friend or neighbor with an errand.
 Helping others can be just as beneficial to you as it is for them.

-- Take a class online, listen to a lecture, or take a virtual tour of a museum.
+- Take a class either online or in-person, listen to a lecture, or take a tour of a museum.

-- Take up a new hobby, learn to play an instrument, or write your memoirs—anything that brings you a sense of joy.
+- Take up a new hobby, learn to play an instrument, or write your memoirs—anything that brings you a sense of joy and fulfillment.